- Urban Planner

 Min 50 Hours

-The weekly hours of work varies from company to company so no specifical work hours(9-10 hours daily minimum).
+The weekly hours of work varies from company to company so no specifically work hours(9-10 hours daily minimum) for a career as an urban planner.
 Working overtime to complete a plan is almost a part of every project due to tight deadlines.

 How to become a Urban Planner?